 Leg Lamp Trivia

 There you have it!
 You are now a master at all things Leg Lamp.
-We hope you enjoyed reading this article about Leg Lamp trivia.
+We hope you enjoyed reading this article about the infamous Leg Lamp.
 Please share it with your friends online.
 And if you own a Leg Lamp at home, please tell us about it in the comments.

 NERD NOTE: Besides the Leg Lamp and the bunny suit, the other iconic prop from A Christmas Story is the Daisy Red Rider BB gun.
 Unlike the lamp and the bunny suit, the BB gun was a real product.
 Daisy has been making air rifles since the 1880s, but they didn’t introduce the Red Ryder BB gun until 1940.
 At the time, the rifle sold for only $2.95 and was named after a popular comic book cowboy character named Red Ryder.